jb17899/CustomWebServer/Readme.md

 | `/bundle.css` | (If implemented) Serves combined CSS files |
 `You can build your own routes and paths by modifying path.ts file and adding to files fields.`

-- chunked data format has been implemented only to send numbers using generators.If you want you can modify it to send data only in chunked format.
+- chunked data format has been implemented only to send numbers using generators.If you want you can modify it to send the entire data only in chunked format.
+- Also only html,css,js are supported have yet to support react.
 ---

 ## How to Run